 For financial reporting purposes and shareholder transactions on the last day of the fiscal quarter, transactions are normally accounted for on a trade date basis.
 For purposes of executing shareholder transactions in the normal course of business (other than shareholder transactions at a fiscal period-end), each non-money market fund's portfolio securities transactions are recorded no later than the first business day following the trade date.
-Transactions in money market fund portfolio securities transactions are recorded no later than the first business day following the trade date.
-Transactions in money market fund portfolio securities are normally accounted for on a trade date basis.
+Transactions in money market fund portfolio securities transactions in money market fund portfolio securities are normally accounted for on a trade date basis.